slfnk/vibe-guide-sma/places.md

 - Category: Deep Cuts
 - Location: 20.925078793627378, -100.7475965896033
 - Google Maps: https://maps.app.goo.gl/hJGNB4CdfRY1oTs77
 You can catch locals playing soccer here across a number of fields on Saturday mornings, as their families cheer them on from the sidelines, sharing snacks and refrescos.
 Shade is limited, and the UV rays can be a lot higher up at this altitude.
-Nearby Mexiquito neighborhood is less visited by many, but full of it's own interesting details.
+Nearby sleepy Mexiquito neighborhood is less visited, but worth a stroll to hunt for details.